-The Company uses the U.S. Dollar as the functional currency of its foreign operations.
+The Company uses the U.S. Dollar predominately as the functional currency of its foreign operations.
 Gains and losses from remeasurement of foreign currency balances into U.S. Dollars are included in the condensed consolidated statements of earnings.
+For the foreign subsidiary where the local currency is the functional currency, translation adjustments of foreign currency financial statements into U.S. dollars are recorded to a separate component of accumulated other comprehensive (loss) earnings.